Vietnam rises as a manufacturing star

 Vietnam is also expected to continue to gain substantially from manufacturers’ diversification away from China, attracting more investment to produce capital-intensive consumer goods.

-“Vietnam’s role in global supply chains has grown as it has absorbed a significant portion of labour-intensive goods production from China and also some portion of the electronics supply chain,” write analysts from BofA Global Research.
+“Vietnam’s role in global supply chains has grown as it has absorbed a significant portion of labor-intensive goods production from China and also some portion of the electronics supply chain,” write analysts from BofA Global Research.
 They add that they do not see other Asian economies “fully replicating Vietnam’s role in the long run”.

 To support economic recovery, “it’s critical that the government curbs the infections, accelerates the vaccination drive, insulates the major manufacturing production sites from Covid-19, and protects the poor and most vulnerable,” says Park.